 Tips and Tricks

-- Don't overcook your custard.
-If the milk mixture overcooks, it can thicken significantly, yielding a very dense ice cream -- or worse, it can curdle and scramble.
+- Don’t overcook your custard.
+If the milk mixture overcooks, it can thicken significantly, yielding a very dense consistency — or worse, it can curdle and scramble.
 Take it off the heat once you see any steaming.

 - Chill everything.
-If you have an ice cream maker with a freezer bowl, ensure it's completely frozen (at least 24 hours minimum, but ideally 2 to 3 days).
-And just before churning, put your ice cream container and spatula in the freezer so that the churned ice cream stays as cold as possible.
+If you have an ice cream machine with a freezer bowl, ensure it’s completely frozen (at least 24 hours minimum, but ideally 2 – 3 days).
+And just before churning, put your container and spatula in the freezer so the mixture stays as cold as possible.

 Recipe FAQs